Iran Missile Strike: Number of U.S. Troops Diagnosed With Traumatic Brain Injures Rises to Over 100

 “No, I heard that they had headaches, and a couple of other things, but I would say, and I can report, it’s not very serious,” Trump replied during a news conference.

-Asked about the President’s comments Thursday, Secretary of Defense Mark Esper said Trump “understands the nature of these injuries.”
+Asked about the President’s comments, Secretary of Defense Mark Esper said Trump “understands the nature of these injuries.”

 “I’ve had the chance to speak with the President.
-He is very concerned about the health and welfare of all of our service members, particularly those who were involved in the operations in Iraq, and he understands the nature of these injuries,” he said.
+He is very concerned about the health and welfare of all of our service members, particularly those who were involved in the operations in Iraq, and he understands the nature of these injuries,” he said last month.

 An influential veterans group demanded Trump apologize for those comments.